 What kind of black tea is Typhoo?

-Is Typhoo good for beginners who are new to black tea?
+Is this a good tea for someone new to British-style black tea?

 As an Amazon Associate we earn from qualifying purchases.